Dym077/goal-mine/README.md

 - [Django To Do List App With User Registration & Login](https://www.youtube.com/watch?v=llbtoQTt4qw&t=1484s)
 - [TinyPNG](https://tinypng.com/) for compressing images.
 - [Cloudconvert](https://cloudconvert.com/) for comverting images to webp-format.
+- [TTSReader](https://ttsreader.com/player/) for transforming chunks of text in the learning modules to speech.
+- [AmIResponsive](https://ui.dev/amiresponsive) for testing the app on multiple virtual devices.
+- [Responsinator](http://www.responsinator.com/) also for testing the app on multiple virtual devices.
+- [Dee Mc](https://www.youtube.com/@IonaFrisbee) for further learning of the Django framework.

 #### Desktop resources
 * Affinity Photo for image editing.